Focus on the People and Issues that Inspire You Most

 PYCL 0511 - Introduction to Counseling Techniques+ (3 credits)

-This course is an overview of basic counseling skills.
+This course is an overview of basic counseling skills across all service delivery modalities.
 The major focus will be on the development of fundamental counseling skills, including listening, empathy training, and basic interviewing.
-Issues regarding the development of the therapeutic relationship, cultural diversity, and the impact of the counselor on the counseling process will be covered.
+Issues regarding the development of the therapeutic relationship, person-responsivity, and the impact of the counselor on the counseling process will be covered.
+Prerequisite: PYCL 0502.

 PYCL 0512 - Human Growth and Development+ (3 credits)

-This course covers how developmental maturation and social learning impacts individuals across the lifespan.
-Theory and research in social development and learning are covered in topics for mental health and school counselors.
+This course covers how developmental maturation, biological factors, client’s backgrounds, and environmental variables influence individuals and families’ behaviors and wellness across the lifespan.
+Theory and research in social, learning, and personality development are covered in topics for clinical mental health and school counselors.

 PYCL 0515 - Principles of School Counseling+ (3 credits)